 Your income will most likely be changing after your divorce.
 If you don’t already have a financial planner, you may want to consider finding a good one in your area.

-But before you can create a new financial plan, I recommend you start the process by compiling a list of your monthly expenses, like rent, groceries, utilities, car payments, insurance and also get a list of your income streams.
+But before you can create a new financial plan, I recommend you start the process by compiling a list of your monthly expenses, like rent, groceries, utilities, car payments, insurance, and a list of your income streams.
 Depending on your situation, you may now have to buy health insurance, which can be a huge monthly expense.

 You’ll also most likely have new savings goals for retirement or your children’s college funds.
-Knowing the income and expenses stream will help determine how much each month you are able to set aside.
+Knowing the income and expenses stream will help determine how much you can set aside each month.

 Step #3: Re-Organize Your Home